abbioinfo/runPOISED/README.md

 2. "TrainingDataset_manuallygated.csv" : Containing list of manually gated (22 * 3) FCS files, i.e. 22 FCS files (one for each cell type) from 3 selected training samples.
 3. "TestingDataset_live.csv": Containing the list of 20 randomly selected (non-training) FCS files of live cells for cell labeling.

-(optional) To access the marker names in your FCS file for CyAnno (argument: relevantMarkers), please check you FCS using foloowing command
+(optional) To access the marker names in your FCS file for CyAnno (for the argument: relevantMarkers), please check you FCS using foloowing command

 ```
 # python getMarkerName.py [Path to FCS file]